ChrisLambert03/homelab/README.md

 **Logging & Monitoring:**

+- **Beszel Monitoring Migration** - Successfully migrated from a resource-intensive Grafana/Prometheus/Node Exporter/cAdvisor stack to **Beszel**.
+This transition significantly reduced the system footprint while maintaining comprehensive monitoring and alerting.
 - **Docker Global Log Driver** - Implementing Docker's built-in logging drivers for centralized container log management
 - **ELK Stack Demo** - Deployed Elasticsearch, Logstash, and Kibana for log aggregation, processing, and visualization
 - **configure-docker-tls-gelf.yml** - New playbook to configure Docker daemon with TLS and GELF logging driver for sending logs to the ELK stack